alr4422/StudyOneCoding/README.md

 -Then ALL_FUNCTIONS has all the basic functions working and draws pretty picture with all eight of them

--CreatesAllPaths is jje's code with the additional functions in the swtich statement and the fourth loop.
+-PathFileGenerator is jje's code with the additional functions in the swtich statement and the fourth loop.
 Draws all paths and saves each as an inidvdual file with a unique name.

--DrawsAllPaths outputs all paths to the same sketchpad without saving them as separate files just as a check that the code works.
+-CreatesAllPaths outputs all paths to the same sketchpad without saving them as separate files just as a check that the code works.